i-net-software/jlessc/README.md

 Usage
 ----
 Checkout the sources or download the binary and add it to your Java project.
-The follow code sequence shows a sample usage:
+The following code sequence shows a sample usage:

     import com.inet.lib.less;
     ...